cappuu02/Cybersecurity-Sapienza/2Semester/PND/9)VPN, SSL, TLS and IPSec.md

 SSL 3.0 has become TLS standard (RFC 2246) with small changes
 - Applies security in the Transport layer.
 - Originally designed (by Netscape) to offer security for client-server sessions.
-- If implemented on boundary routers (or proxies), can provide a tunnel between two sites – typically LANs.
+- If implemented on boundary routers (or proxies), can provide a tunnel between two sites (typically LANs)
 - Placed on top of TCP, so no need to change TCP/IP stack or OS.
 -  Provides secure channel (byte stream)
 	- Any TCP-based protocol